dgroomes/my-github-explorer/README.md

   and not using semicolons.
 * [x] DONE (fixed, but `useFetch` now doesn't make sense.
 How do people do this?
 Just ignore unmounts for the clean up function?)
       Defect: validation fetch request is getting cancelled prematurely.
 My `useFetch` must be buggy.
+* [x] DONE Stop setting state from render function.
+During the redux conversion, I started getting warnings about setting state from the render function.
+Totally (well 80%) makes sense to me, so I'll fix it.
+This is part of the process of grokking React.
+The trouble is in `useToken`.
+At this time, it's time to drop `useFetch` which I had previously marked as deprecated.
+It's so hard to make this work.

 ## Finished Wish List Items